PJordano-Lab/R-figures/contributing.md

 3. Knit your Rmd.
 This will generate an HTML output file and one (or more) figures in the `figures` folder.

-4. Open `README.Rmd` and include your figure in the appropriate section (e.g. Spatial, Networks, etc).
+4. Open `README.Rmd` to include your figure in the appropriate section (e.g. Spatial, Networks, etc).
 Just insert a chunk wherever you want the figure to appear, like in this example:

 ```{r}
 insert("My figure", "Networks/bipartite_network.Rmd")